norlab-ulaval/template-norlab-project/README.md

 ```shell
 # From repository root, execute the following line
 $ bash initialize_norlab_project_template.bash

 # Follow the instruction on the console
 ```

-It will execute the following steps:
+The initialization script will execute the following steps:

 1. Install resources (or skip):
     1. (optional) [Norlab Build System (NBS)](https://github.com/norlab-ulaval/norlab-build-system)